If you’re looking at online MBA programs – or on-campus programs – you might be wondering if the degree is really worth the time and money.

 In addition, 60 percent of the survey respondents reported that they continually seek new graduate business school talent.

-Earning an MBA can boost your salary.
+Earning an MBA to boost your salary

 According to the GMACs poll of students in their final year of graduate business school: